-Pangdemonium appreciates your support and places the utmost importance in the wellbeing and safety of our audiences, artists, and staff during this extraordinary period.
+Pangdemonium appreciates your support and places the utmost importance in the wellbeing and safety of our audience, artists, and staff during this extraordinary period.

-For our production of Girls & Boys, we will have the following SMMs in place at the Drama Centre Theatre:
+For our production of The Mother, we will have the following SMMs in place at the Victoria Theatre:

-• Audience will be required to wear a mask for the duration of the performance.
+- Audience members will be required to wear a mask for the duration of the performance.

-• Audience will be requested to stay seated at the end of the performance.
+- Audience are requested to stay seated at the end of the performance.
 Organised exit from the theatre will be managed to prevent crowding at the exit.

-• There will also be hand sanitisers around the venue.
+- There will be hand sanitisers around the venue.

 These requirements are subject to further review based on the global situation and developments in Singapore, including changes to MOH’s advisories.